iandevlin/mdn/video-player-with-captions/video-player-with-captions.md

 ###CSS

-Some rudimentary styling for the newly created captions menu is also required:
+We also add some rudimentary styling for the newly created captions menu is also required:
 ```css
 captions-menu {
 	display:none;